-The Christmas shopping season has begun.
-If you are headed to Gurnee Mills on any weekend in December, you’re going to have a hard time finding a place to park.
+The Christmas shopping season is underway.
+If you are headed to Gurnee Mills, or another local shopping center, on any weekend in December, you’re going to have a hard time finding a place to park.
 But parking is only part of the challenge.
 Once you’ve parked, you need to actually get in the mall.

 Distracted driving is a problem all year long, but the holiday season brings driver distraction to a new level.
 As you walk to the mall from your spot at the edge of the parking lot, you must avoid drivers who are focused on finding their own parking spot, crossing names off a holiday list, and getting a great deal.
 Instead of watching for pedestrians, drivers may be on the phone confirming slipper sizes, checking whether Grandma already has a Santa-shaped teapot, or even digging through handbags for coupons and sales flyers.
 Mix in some winter weather, and you have a recipe for disaster.

-Gurnee parking lot accidents happen every day.
+Parking lot accidents happen every day.
 In most cases, the drivers are traveling at slow speeds and the injuries are minor.
 However, it is possible for a parking lot pedestrian accident to cause serious injuries or even death.
-Both pedestrians and drivers can take steps to prevent Gurnee Mills parking lot pedestrian accidents.
+Both pedestrians and drivers can take steps to prevent parking lot pedestrian accidents.

 As a pedestrian you can: